mojeanmac/CSE15L/lab-report-3-week6.md

 * After sshing back to my ieng6 account, I can see that the markdown-parse folder has been created (I previously removed the github cloned version).

 ![Image](a3.png)
-* I change directories into repo and it runs correctly!
+* I change directories into the repo folder and it runs correctly!

 ## Show (like in the last step of the first lab) combining `scp`, `;`, and `ssh` to copy the whole directory and run the tests in one line.